Mobile app A/B testing

 Mobile app A/B testing is the practice of using A/B testing to test different experiences within mobile apps.
 App users are randomly bucketed into different segments, and each is shown a different experience.
 After enough users go through the experiment, it is possible to tell with statistical confidence which version of the app leads to higher conversions.

-For example, an app developer might have a mobile game that includes in-app purchases for extra levels.
+For example, an app developer might target a mobile game that includes in-app purchases for extra levels.
 The app developer might want to test out different banners for the levels to see which one is clicked on the most.

 By running an A/B test, they will be able to determine, based on their actual users, which banner performs best.
 Once the test reaches statistical significance, they can roll out the winning variation to all their users and improve the overall conversion rate.